 Values in other currencies are also stored in your account's primary currency, based on real-time exchange rates.
 This enables Beacon to report accurately on payments.

-Roll up fields
+link Roll up fields

 Rollup fields enable you to summarise data that happened in related records in the "parent" record.
 For example, the total amount a person has paid you from all their payments.